W3 Company - Service Stories

 Who remembers the cook from the US battery [Husky Chuck] based at the Horseshoe the same time as W3, who told us how he got the award of the Purple Heart..?

 There were a group of us enjoying a beer at the canteen up near the W3 cookhouse.
-The American cook was working in the cookhouse alongside our guys & joined us for a break.
-We were giving him a hard time so he asked if any of us had a decoration, & when we admitted 'no' he told us he had the Purple Heart.
+The American cook was working in the cookhouse alongside our guys and joined us for a break.
+We were giving him a hard time so he asked if any of us had a decoration, and when we admitted 'no' he told us he had the Purple Heart.
 For those not familiar with the US awards system, the Purple Heart is awarded when a US serviceperson is wounded.
 Its not a bravery award per se, just recognition the recipient had been wounded in combat.
 That's like REAL combat, so we queried how a 'cook' got such an award.
 He admitted he too was really surprised.
 Here's his story, as I remember it...

-He said he received the Purple Heart in the mail; because so many US service people were being wounded the system was based on constant checks of medical records & people identified from their records as having been treated for a war wound would have the Purple Heart forwarded to them.
+He said he received the Purple Heart in the mail; because so many US service people were being wounded the system was based on constant checks of medical records and people identified from their records as having been treated for a war wound would have the Purple Heart forwarded to them.
 He could only remember going to a medical aid post once, after an accident one morning in a cookhouse when he was preparing breakfast, something got in his eye when he wiped the sweat away.
 So he queried the medical aid post staff who checked his records, and yes he was entitled to the Purple Heart.
 The records said that he had had a 'shell fragment removed from his eye'.

 I Was There - Nigel Clifford

 At the time I was the exchange cook posted with Husky Chuck, can't quite remember if it was to relieve the W3 chief cook (uncle Ted) of frustration, or get experience with another unit.
-Anyhow the brain is a little confused (then & now), however I remember the story but not sure whether the US Sarge said his cook got the wound from a bomb shell or an egg shell.
+Anyhow the brain is a little confused (then and now), however I remember the story but not sure whether the US Sarge said his cook got the wound from a bomb shell or an egg shell.

 'I Was There' - add a comment